On this page you will find useful information regarding daily school routines and procedures.

 Our lunch break runs from 12:00 - 12:55pm.

-Children are rewarded with Golden Time at the end of each term for maintaining good standards of behaviour.
+Children are rewarded with Extra Play at the end of each week for maintaining good standards of behaviour.
 Our behaviour policy is based on a positive and restorative method.
-Golden Time activities are exciting and take place for half an hour during the last session of the week.
-If a child has lost golden time this will be monitored by the deputy headteacher.
+Extra Play activities are exciting and take place for 20 minutes during the last break of the week.
+If a child has lost the privilege of extra play, this will be monitored by the deputy headteacher and headteacher.